 And jewelry, bring your own, or maybe treat yourself to some new hippie-chic pieces from shops in San Francisco.

-Now that the San Francisco packing list essentials are taken care of, let’s break packing for San Francisco based on the season of your visit.
+Now that the San Francisco packing list essentials are taken care of, let’s break down packing for San Francisco based on the season of your visit.

 What to Wear in San Francisco in Winter (January – March)

-Winter in San Francisco is cold and wet.
-Even though the temperatures remain mild, in the 50s, there is usually a wind that makes it feel more chilly than it is.
+Traditionally, winter in San Francisco is cold and wet.
+Even though the temperatures remain mild, in the 50os, there is usually a wind that makes it feel more chilly than it is.
 One thing you should know is that Californians do not like cold weather.
 Unless of course, we intend to go to the snow, then we go to it, and then leave it in the mountains before we return home to our temperate climate!
 In the city, you’ll see us wearing coats built for MidWest or North East winters.

 My favorite waterproof boots are these Sorel booties.
 I wore them all over Ireland, which rains more than here, and my feet stayed dry and warm.